pachterlab/kallistobustools/getting_started.md

 And now we can load the data into python.

-## 5. Loading Matrices into Python
+## 5. Load the matrices with python

 Other useful tutorial notebooks on the __BUStools__ repository include the [10x_hgmm_100 notebook](https://github.com/BUStools/BUS_notebooks_python/blob/master/dataset-notebooks/10x_hgmm_100_python/10x_hgmm_100.ipynb) which details the analysis of a small, and therefore easily downloadable dataset.
 Links to other tutorial notebooks are posted on the [__BUStools__ python notebook website](https://github.com/BUStools/BUS_notebooks_python) and the [__BUStools__ R notebook website](https://github.com/BUStools/BUS_notebooks_R).